vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth.md

 ## What is the difference between CSS variable and custom property?
 Actually there is no difference between CSS variable and CSS custom property, correctly to call both as custom properties.
 The only thing is that when use declare custom property with `CSS.registerProperty` you will get more control over it.
 Under more control I mean that you will be able to assign CSS type, set initial value and inheritance.

+## Browsers support
+If we are speaking about CSS variables, the brosers support is awesome!
+All "evergreen" one has full support.

+INSERT IMAGE

+Unfortunately, can't say the same about custom properties 😢.
+Only Chrome and Firefox started initial implementation of spec.

+INSERT IMAGE

+It will be great to be prepared before custom properties will be release in stable browser branch.
+You can always check the current status of every Houdini feature [here](https://ishoudinireadyyet.com/).

 ### **Note:**
 *Work with `registerProperty` requires you to enbale "Experimental Web Platform features"* -- `chrome://flags/#enable-experimental-web-platform-features` *to try it in Chrome.*